rackerlabs/technical-blog/_posts/2013-09-05-new-features-in-cloud-servers-key-pairs-and-manual-disk-partitioning.markdown

 via one of the SDKS, here is the full [documentation][2] on available actions for Server Key Pairs in the API.

-##Server Disk Partition
+### Server disk partition

 This feature has been available via the API for some time but was recently added to the Customer Control Panel as the Disk Partition option.
-The full details are available in the API [documentation][3] and the [knowledge center][4] but in a nutshell this feature determines how your server’s disk is partitioned on build.
+In a nutshell, this feature determines how your server’s disk is partitioned on build.

 A Linux image is built with a default 20GB root partition; this root partition is then expanded to encompass the extra disk that comes with the available server flavors.

 The larger the disk, the more time it takes to format and expand the root partition to utilize that extra space.
 This is great if you know